celestiaorg/orchestrator-relayer/e2e/README.md

-# Quantum Gravity Bridge end to end integration test
+# Blobstream end to end integration test

-This directory contains the QGB e2e integration tests.
-It serves as a way to fully test the QGB orchestrator and relayer in real network scenarios
+This directory contains the Blobstream e2e integration tests.
+It serves as a way to fully test the Blobstream orchestrator and relayer in real network scenarios

 ## Topology

-as discussed under [#398](https://github.com/celestiaorg/celestia-app/issues/398) The e2e network defined under `qgb_network.go` has the following components:
+as discussed under [#398](https://github.com/celestiaorg/celestia-app/issues/398) The e2e network defined under `blobstream_network.go` has the following components:

 - 4 Celestia-app nodes that can be validators
 - 4 Orchestrator nodes that will each run aside of a celestia-app
 - 1 Ethereum node.
 Probably Ganache as it is easier to set up
 - 1 Relayer node that will listen to Celestia chain and relay attestations
-- 1 Deployer node that can deploy a new QGB contract when needed.
+- 1 Deployer node that can deploy a new Blobstream contract when needed.

 For more information on the environment variables required to run these tests, please check the `docker-compose.yml` file and the shell scripts defined under `celestia-app` directory.